Medical school is challenging – regardless of your individual talent, background and previous experience, or year in training.

 - Tutors are reimbursed $25 per each hour of face-to-face tutoring.

-- A small allowance may be paid for tutor preparation time, individually determined.
+- A small allowance may be paid for tutor preparation time.

 Helpful Hints for Tutors

-- Email your tutee before the tutoring session for a list of topics or strategies he/she would like to cover (or determine this at the end of the previous tutoring session)
+- Email your advisee/tutee before the session for a list of topics or strategies he/she would like to cover (or determine this at the end of the previous session)

 - Do not lecture!
-Let the tutee lead the session
+Let the student lead the session

-- Teach by asking questions – when starting a topic, ask student to explain everything about that topic and then ask questions to guide student to what is relevant to know if they go into too much detail and fill in what they may have left out that is important for them to know.
+- Teach by asking questions – when starting a topic, ask students to explain everything about that topic and then ask questions to guide them to what is relevant to know if they go into too much detail and fill in what they may have left out that is important for them to know.

-- Help your tutees practice integration and application of knowledge by utilizing MCQ (already published or self-created – or from data base provided by OAA).
-Ask tutee to explain their thinking process as they are going through the question stem and then their reasoning behind their selected answer.
-Can also use the other answer options as ways to initiate discussion about other aspects of that topic.
+- Help your students practice integration and application of knowledge by utilizing MCQ (already published or self-created).
+Ask students to explain their thinking process as they are going through the question stem and then their reasoning behind their selected answer.
+You can also use the other answer options as ways to initiate discussion about other aspects of that topic.

-- Encourage tutees to conceptualize their understanding of basic science or clinical knowledge on whiteboards
+- Encourage tutees to conceptualize their understanding of basic science or clinical knowledge on paper or whiteboards